 Step 3: Practice understanding the proper rhythm when you hit the sweet spot or near the putter’s sweet spot.
 A bad contact with the ball affects the direction and distance the ball travels after strokes.

 Step 6: Correct the ball position.
-Golfers often forget these in the pressure of putting it right.
+Golfers often forget these in pressure of putting it right.
 So, check it first.
 Don’t stand too far from the ball.
 That will make the ball off the hole.

 Step 7: You need to put in less power for short putts.
 So, control your backstroke as it controls the power you put on the shot.
 It determines how far the ball will go.
 The shorter the putt is, the smaller the backstroke stroke needs to be.
 Then, strike.